jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_king_of_the_sweeps.md

   </p>

   <p>
     A quick "honorable mention" note before closing:  Two other players failed to make the "Three Sweep" club on a technicality.
 Wilcy Moore and Herb Pennock were both on the 1927 and 1932 Yankees Championship teams that swept and they both played in those two Series.
-Moore and Pennock were both also members of the 1928 Yankees Championship teams that swept &mdash; however, they did not appear in any of the four games of the 1928 World Series.
+Moore and Pennock were both also members of the 1928 Yankees Championship teams that swept&mdash;however, they did not appear in any of the four games of the 1928 World Series.
   </p>

   <p>